tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 layout: page
 category: codex
 section: FAQ
-title: Why &ldquo;You are not allowed to access this page&rdquo; ?
+title: Why &ldquo;Sorry, your request cannot be accepted&rdquo; ?
-excerpt: Why &ldquo;You are not allowed to access this page&rdquo; ?
+excerpt: Why &ldquo;Sorry, your request cannot be accepted&rdquo; ?
 ---

 Even if you encounter blocking, please feel relax.
 There're some ways to